BountySecurity/gbounty/README.md

   -h, --help
     	Show help
   --update
-    	Update app and profiles
+    	Update the binary and profiles to the latest version --update-app
-  --update-app
-    	Update app
-  --update-profiles
-    	Update profiles
-  --force-update-profiles
+    	Update the binary to the latest version --update-profiles
-    	Update profiles forcefully
+    	Update profiles to the latest version --force-update-profiles
+    	Re-download the latest version of profiles

 TARGET INPUT:
   -u, --url value
-    	If specified, it will be used as the target url Can be used more than once: -u url1 -u url2
+    	If specified, it will be used as a target url
+	Can be used more than once: -u url1 -u url2
   -uf, --urls-file string
-    	If specified, each line present on the file will be used as the target urls -rf, --requests-file string
+    	If specified, each line present on the file will be used as a target urls -rf, --requests-file string
-    	If specified, each file present on the requests file will be used as the target url and request template Only zipped (.zip) requests files are supported
+    	If specified, each file present on the compressed file will be used as a target url and request template Only zipped (.zip) requests files are supported
   -rr, --raw-request value
-    	If specified, contents on given path will be used as the target url and request template Can be used more than once: --raw-request path/requests/req1.txt --raw-request path/requests/req2.txt -pf, --params-file string
+    	If specified, contents on given path will be used as a target url and request template Can be used more than once: --raw-request path/requests/req1.txt --raw-request path/requests/req2.txt The host address must be in the first line before the raw request.
+Otherwise, the 'Host' header will be used -pf, --params-file string
     	If specified, each line present on the file will be used as a request parameter Used in combination with --params-split